- New Items 2020

 Lemon Cuke Cucumber

 60 days.
 The shape, size, and color of a lemon, but with super-sweet flavor!
 This cucumber was famously peddled by one snake oil salesman as a genuine cross between an orange and a green cucumber.
 The huckster claimed that he had plucked an orange blossom from his daughter’s bridal bouquet (orange blossoms were a popular bridal flower in those days) and used it to pollinate a cucumber plant!
-These “true lemon cucumber” seeds were sold at a bargain price of 1 dollar per seed!
-Indeed, the lemon cucumber is a pretty convincing fake, with round, lemon-yellow fruits and a swollen blossom end, just like a real lemon.
+These “true lemon cucumber” seeds were sold at a bargain price of $1 per seed!
+Indeed, the lemon cucumber is a pretty convincing fake, with round, lemon-yellow fruit and a swollen blossom end, just like a real lemon.
 Alas, the lemon cuke is a true cucumber, a result of naturally selecting for round, yellow fruit.
 The lemon cucumber originated in the late 19th century and was introduced to the U.S. in 1894.
-The tasty fruit is low in cucurbitacin, that naturally occuring cucumber chemical that accounts for a slighlty bitter taste.
+The tasty fruit is low in cucurbitacin, that naturally occurring cucumber chemical that accounts for a slightly bitter taste.
 The flesh is citrusy and adds a real zip to salads!
 Fantastic for kids’ gardens.
 One of our all-time favorite garden crops!

 Mexican Sour Gherkin Cucumber

-(Melothria scabra) 75 days.
+Melothria scabra) 75 days.
 Incredible, small cucumber-like fruit is shaped like baby watermelons.
 They are good added to salads or can be pickled.
 They have a cucumber-like taste with a touch of lemon.
 The ornamental vines have tiny leaves and flowers and are perfect for the cottage garden.
 Very unique and fun for kids.
 Huge yields.

 Miniature White Cucumber

 50 days.
 White-skinned, black-spined little pickling cukes.
 Production is high and begins very early on.
 Almost-bush plants that seldom run over three feet make great container plants.
-Delicious for fresh use, as well.
+Delicious for fresh use as well.
 This strain has none of the bitterness that has unfortunately come to be associated with the white-fruited types.

 55 days.
 From our Polish grower, who recommends ‘Monika’ for pickles.
 This one is parthenocarpic, which simply means it doesn’t need pollination to set fruit.
 This is great news to gardeners who find they lack local bee populations to pollinate regular cucumbers.
 It also means you can grow pickling cukes under glass.
 Makes a nice slicer as well.